willkurk/spark-goggles/README.md

 * If your device isn't cooperating, run `yarn android:devices` to see the list of connected devices.
 When correctly configured, the second column should say `device`.
 * To access some of the development settings, you can shake an android device.
 If you're using the emulator, you can run `yarn android:shake`.

-## Adding a Native package

-If you add a package that contains Java or ObjC code, you'll need to link it.
-To do so, you'll simply run `yarn react-native link`.

-After linking, you'll want to re-build the app entirely: `yarn android`.

 ## :no_entry_sign: Linting